2025–26 West Ham United F.C. season

-The 2025–26 season is the 131st season in the history of West Ham United Football Club, and the club's fourteenth consecutive season in the Premier League.
-In addition to the domestic league, the club is also participating in the FA Cup and EFL Cup.
+The 2025–26 season was the 131st season in the history of West Ham United Football Club, and the club's fourteenth consecutive season in the Premier League.
+In addition to the domestic league, the club also participated in the FA Cup and EFL Cup.

+After finishing 18th in the Premier League, the club was relegated to the EFL Championship for the first time since the 2010–11 season.